-As a member of Presbyterian Senior Care Plan 1 (HMO), the most you will have to pay out-ofpocket for in-network covered services in 2022 is \$4,000.
-The amounts you pay for copayments and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-If you reach the maximum out-of-pocket amount of \$4,000, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered services.
-However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+• Your combined maximum out-of-pocket amount is \$10,000.
+This is the most you pay during the calendar year for covered services received from both in-network and out-of-network providers.
+The amounts you pay for copayments and coinsurance for covered services count toward this combined maximum out-of-pocket amount.
+(The amounts you pay for your plan premiums do not count toward your combined maximum out-of-pocket amount.)
+If you have paid \$10,000 for covered services, you will have 100% coverage and will not have any out-of-pocket costs for the rest of the year for covered services.
+However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).